wingken1031-program/sound-aimagination/README.md

 - 📊 **Real-time Progress**: Visual feedback throughout the entire process

-If you find this project useful, please consider giving it a star! ⭐
+If you find this project fun&creative, please consider giving it a star! ⭐

----

-**Made with ❤️ and AI**